CSCfi/hpc-containers/index.md

 Sylabs maintains another fork of Singularity named SingularityCE, which has minor implementation differences compared to Apptainer.
 The command line interface between Apptainer and Singularity is similar, and we can use them interchangeably.
 Furthermore, we can use Docker to build Docker containers and Podman to build OCI containers that we can run on HPC clusters using Apptainer.
+Internally, Podman uses Buildah to build OCI containers and it is possible to use Buildah directly to build container is necessary.

+## General principles
 <!-- containerization activities -->
 We break down containerization into three acticities: